How to Stay on Psych Medication

 Let me just come right out and say it: psychiatric medications suck.
 They just do.
-Waking up everyone morning with your first thought to choking down brightly-colored circles, ovals and squares is a bad way to start the day.
+Waking up every morning with your first thought to choking down brightly-colored circles, ovals and squares is a bad way to start the day.
 Similarly, having your last act at night be downing medication to induce what used to be the natural process of sleep is equally unfortunate.

 But psychiatric medications are a reality for people with a mental illness.
 They are important.
 In fact, for many of us, without them we would have no chance at a life at all.